luizcavalieri/sidebar-ipad/README.md

 #### Project root

 - public - entry folder where the index.html file is located.
+    - image - images provided by the exercise this is added in the public folder as this is added dynamically to the project.
 - src - folder containing all the application.
     - assets
         - img - images used on the application.